Gael-Marcheville/dashboard-google-reviews/readme.md

    - 8000 mapped to /
    - 3000 mapped to /proxy
 - Deploy, please note the URL of your app
+- Let the other settings by default
+4. Fulfill url_website in `config.js` with the URL of your koyeb app and git push the change.
-3. OPTIONAL : Fulfill `config.js` with your Client ID and the values of star rating and answered filters you want to pre-fill in the app.
+5. OPTIONAL : Fulfill `config.js` with your Client ID and the values of star rating and answered filters you want to pre-fill in the app.
 By default, the app will display all reviews.
 You can fulfill or give another Client ID at the start of the app.
-3. Fulfill url_website in `config.js` with the URL of your app and git push the change.
-4. Redeploy the project on Koyeb, it can be already done if you have set up the auto-deploy on push.
+6. Redeploy the project on Koyeb, it can be already done if you have set up the auto-deploy on push.
-5. go to the URL of your app.
+7. go to the URL of your app.
 You should see the app !

 ## To do more with this project